 Drake and Morgan

-Why: We love that Drake and Morgan have a variety of boxes to suit all celebrations.
-Our favourite is the Festive Feast & Drinks box, but you can also choose your meal sans alcohol, or even with the addition of festive table decorations instead if you wish.
-Even the most basic offering includes a plethora of sharing starters like smoked salmon, duck liver parfait and nibbly bits such as smoked almonds.
-The main is a classic turkey roast accompanied by a red wine gravy as well as plenty of veg, and pudding comes in three guises.
-You’ll have your pick of Christmas pudding with clotted cream and brandy custard, chocolate brownies and mini mince pies.
+Why: Our favourite optioin from Drake & Morgan is their Christmas Day in a Box kit.
+With this you'll recieve three courses that kick off with nibbly bits and starters before moving on to a classic roast with all the trimmmings.
+Initial treats include a plethora of sharing starters like smoked salmon, duck liver parfait and nibbly bits such as smoked almonds.
+The main is a classic turkey roast accompanied by a jus as well as plenty of veg, and pudding comes in three guises.
+You’ll have your pick of Christmas pudding with clotted cream and brandy custard, chocolate brownies and mini mince pies for dessert.

 Best for: Families